idvorkin/idvorkin.github.io/_d/depression.md

 When you're depressed you don't think you've put on a gray veil - seeing the world through the haze of a bad mood.
 You think that a veil has been taken away.
 The veil of happiness, and you believe you're seeing the world as it truly is: alone, petrifying, and painful.
 But the truth lies.
 The depressed say "No one loves me."
 And you say, "I love you, your wife loves you, your mother loves you." and the depressed ignore you.
 The depressed will continue, "None of this matters, we're just going to die in the end."
 To which you have to say, "That's true, but I think right now should focus on what to have for breakfast."

-_(Quotes butchured from Andrew Solomon's superb TED talk, as are many parts of this post)_
+_(Quotes butchered from Andrew Solomon's superb TED talk, as are many parts of this post)_

 Unless you've experienced depression, you can't understand it.
 Even having experienced depression, I doubt you'll have the words to describe, let alone discuss depression.
 Andrew Solomon's TED talk is gripping, depressing, funny, hopeful, and insightful.
 If you' have a reason to read this post, you need to watch the video.
 It's worth the full 30 minutes.